ysasson-portfolio/text-analytics-spring-2026/assignment1/docs/AI_usage_Log.md

 ### What did you modify?

 I modified the code to cut out any domain that is typically used with any text that is attached to it.
-You will see it in my remove_url function.
+The URLs in this dataset are primarily BA.com or UK.gov.
+This is why I modified the code to find any text that is followed by any of the common domains (.com, .edu, .org, .net, etc.) You will see it in my remove_url function.

 ### Why did I modify it?

 I modified the code because there were not any typical urls in any of the reviews using the typical "http://".